tormanburak/Typosquatting-Detector/README.md

 Purpose of this project is to design and implement a distributed typosquatting detector.
 Architecture consists of one master node and N worker nodes.
 The master node receives a new job (request to scan for typosquatting domains for a new domain), generates the possible squatting variants, and then places these variants in a queue.
 Worker nodes will consume domains from that queue, and then visit these domains using a headless Chrome browser.
 Each worker then reports back to the master node with a screenshot and the HTML code of each "alive" typosquatting domain.
 The master node then assembles these in an HTML report which the user of this tool can inspect using a web dashboard.

 Project components : <br>
-Master node with web dashboard where users can submit new scans and see the resulting reports of old scans.
+Master node with web dashboard where users can submit new scans and see the resulting reports of old scans.<br>
-Given a domain name, the master node must generate the possible typosquatting variants of that domain name and request the workers to scan them.
+Given a domain name, the master node must generate the possible typosquatting variants of that domain name and request the workers to scan them. <br>
-The master node must push all possible typosquatting variants to a queue where they will be consumed by one or more workers Each worker node must use Headless Chrome to "crawl" each variant, collecting a screenshot and the HTML code of each discovered typosquatting domain.
+The master node must push all possible typosquatting variants to a queue where they will be consumed by one or more workers. <br>
+Each worker node must use Headless Chrome to "crawl" each variant, collecting a screenshot and the HTML code of each discovered typosquatting domain. <br>
 Producer-consumers system provides a way for new workers to "report for duty" and be added to the pool of available scanning nodes.
-Scaling is as easy as registering new workers.
+Scaling is as easy as registering new workers.<br>